Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 </ul>

 <p>
 Geometries use binary storage and consumption representation, controlled by Array Buffer View geometry property declarations.
-I3s provides full control over those properties, such as per-vertex layout of components (eg. position, normal and texture coordinates), in order to ensure the same pattern for face and vertex elements across the Scene Layer.
+I3s provides full control over those properties, such as per-vertex layout of components (e.g. position, normal and texture coordinates), in order to ensure the same pattern for face and vertex elements across the Scene Layer.
 </p>

 <p>I3S supports storage of triangle meshes via <em>triangles</em> geometry type.</p>